zaius/docs/lib/docs/cli/commands.md

    help, h      Shows a list of commands or help for one command
 ```

+### Detect

 The *detect* command introspects your projects and generates
 [wercker.yml](/learn/wercker-yml/01_introduction.html) files for your
 projects.

 > Currently go, python, nodejs and ruby are supported in the detect
 > command

+Detect is a good starting point when create a new project from scratch.

+### Build and Deploy

 The *build* and *deploy* commands execute these pipelines locally.
 Using
 the *pull* command you can download a container from the wercker